sarmijavier/crack_segmentation_task/README.md

 ## Important:
 To run the code, you need to add the dataset in the root folder.
-Also, we tried a few things during this assignment, the main file is lab1.ipynb, which is the file that was based to create our documentation and presentation.
+Also, we tried a few things during this assignment, the main file is assignment.ipynb, which is the file that was based to create our documentation and presentation.